Drennan98/Super-Sports-Quiz/README.md

 - I wanted the application to be easy to navigate and user friendly.

-- I put relatively easy questions in the quiz so everyone has a chance to pass.
+- I put relatively easy questions in the quiz so everyone has a chance to get a question or two right.
 I put in a small amount of questions to keep the user interested.

 - I want the project to be responsive across different screen sizes.